Act of Senedd Cymru: Consideration by the Senedd

-Period of intimation and Royal Assent
+Period of intimation and royal assent

 When a bill completes its passage through the Senedd, it enters a four-week period of intimation, during which the Attorney General for England and Wales or the Counsel General for Wales may refer the bill to the Supreme Court of the United Kingdom if they consider that any provisions of the bill are outside the legislative competency of the Senedd.
-The Secretary of State for Wales may also make an order prohibiting the Clerk to the Senedd from submitting the Bill for royal assent during this time.
-After the period of intimation expires, the Clerk may submit the bill for royal assent.
-The bill becomes an Act of the Senedd when Letters Patent under the Welsh Seal are made by the Queen to signify assent.
+The Secretary of State for Wales may also make an order prohibiting the Presiding Officer from submitting the Bill for royal assent during this time.
+After the period of intimation expires, the Presiding Officer may submit the bill for royal assent.
+The bill becomes an act of the Senedd when letters patent under the Welsh Seal are made by the King, Charles III to signify assent.

-Royal assent to Acts of Senedd Cymru was given by means of Letters Patent using the following wording:
+Royal assent to acts of the National Assembly for Wales was given by means of letters patent using the following wording:

-Form of letters patent during the reign of Queen Elizabeth II:
+ELIZABETH THE SECOND by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of Our other Realms and Territories Queen Head of the Commonwealth Defender of the Faith To Our Trusty and well beloved the members of the National Assembly for Wales GREETING: